 - You can do this by selecting a specific product category for all items you sell on the Exemptions tab here.

 - Once you've fully set this up, your Sales Tax Reports will exclude the exempt or reduced tax items from the Expected Sales Tax Due Estimate.

 * The product categorization feature to exclude exempt items is available for sellers who are using specific carts or marketplaces; we explain more in this article.
-Stay tuned for a solution to this issue for sellers with other carts who sell non-taxable items!

 Q: Are refunds included in the Adjustments/Presumed exempt totals?

 - In some state Reports, a refund from a previous period can be reported in the next upcoming return.
 This effectively reduces the gross sales total for the period when the refund took place, which would also reduce the amount of taxes owed during the time frame as well.